Qinghai Travel Guide

 The world’s biggest Thangka painting scroll (Tibetan sacred art piece) on the second floor is an absolute pride of the museum.
 This masterpiece was made by over 400 artists and took almost 27 years.

 It charts almost everything about Tibetan culture, including stories of Buddha, gods, and goddesses, legends and tales, Tibetan medicine, landscape, and important figures in Tibetan Buddhist scholars and spiritual leaders.
-Its elaboration could make you hours looking into every detail for hours without noticing it.
+Its elaboration could make you look into every detail for hours without noticing it.

 In the basement exhibit hall are some day-to-day stuff used in Tibetan houses, multicolored costumes, and some ancient weapons.
 If you want to take home some interesting pieces, there is a gift shop selling Tibetan medical items and trinkets on the B1 level.